devops-by-examples/Python/docs/comprehensions/generatorcomprehensions/introduction.md

-Last but not the list, Generator Comprehension is also not known by most of the people.
+Last but not the least, Generator Comprehension is also not known by most of the people.
 The generator is a quite unique syntax in Python, it is usually generated from a function with yield keyword rather than Python.

 For example, let’s use the same number list and requirements from the List Comprehension section.
 We can define a function to make a generator for us.